Frequently asked questions

 Do students learn French in ISL?

-French is compulsory for all students in ISL, with the number of periods per week ranging from 10 in the Early Years to 5 in Grades 1–10 and 4 or 6 in Grades 11 and 12.
-All levels are mixed for immersion in the early years but after that students are divided into Ab Initio (beginners), Language B (intermediate) and Language A (native/advanced).
+French is compulsory for all students in ISL, with the number of periods per week ranging from 10 in Kindergarten to 5 in Grades 1–10 and 4 or 6 in Grades 11 and 12.
+All levels are mixed for immersion in Kindergarten, but after that students are divided into Ab Initio (beginners), Language B (intermediate) and Language A (native/advanced).

 Is ISL an inclusive school?